 Employers can utilize Google for Jobs to illustrate how their company’s values and procedures benefit working parents

-Google for Jobs looks for signals when ranking jobs, and the better aligned the data is for these signals, the better job visibility your post on Google Jobs will have.
+Google for Jobs ranking signals determine where you jobs will appear.
+The better aligned Google Jobs structured data is for these signals, the better job visibility your post on Google Jobs will have.